beast-dev/doc/tutorials/workshop_respiratory_virus_phylodynamics/workshop_respiratory_virus_phylodynamics.md

 {% include image.html file="image14.png" prefix=root_url %}

 Here it is clear that the default burn-in of 10% of the chain length is inadequate (the posterior values are still increasing over the first part of the chain).
-Double-click on the `Burn-In` column in the top left and edit (in the case, above, a minimum of <samp>20,000</samp> is needed).
-However, it is still clear that a chain length of <samp>100,000</samp> was inadequate.
+It is still clear that a chain length of <samp>100,000</samp> was inadequate, and even increasing the burn-in will not result in a stable estimate.
 Looking at the ESS values (generally in the low double-digits) suggests that a much longer chain length is needed.
 Running much longer chains would take a considerably longer times, but we have provided the output of a run of 500 million generations that you can use for the rest of this section.

 <div class="alert alert-success" role="alert"><i class="fa fa-download fa-lg"></i> The log files for long SARS-CoV-2 runs (alpha and omicron BA1) <a href="{{ root_url }}files/Long_Runs_SARS-CoV-2.zip">can be downloaded here</a>.</div>